The Lobby Code

 3. One defensive move

-You may move once off the racing line to defend.
-You cannot move back to your line if a committed overtake is alongside you.
+One move off the line.
+Don't return to the line once a committed overtake is alongside.
 Weaving is not defending.

 4. Make the corner or back out

-If you cannot brake at a normal pace and still hit the apex, you have over-committed.
-Back out, lift, take the loss.
-Do not use the other car as a backstop.
+Can't brake at a normal pace and still hit the apex?
+Lift, take the loss.
+Don't use the other car as a backstop.

 5. Off-track gains get returned